-Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as filling for pastries, to make truffles or to glaze cakes.
+Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as a filling for pastries, to make truffles or to glaze cakes.

 Before making a ganache, you will need a good quality chocolate (dark or white) to melt.

-There are a few ways you can melt chocolate, to use it in desserts or as a chocolate ganache such.
+There are a few ways you can melt chocolate, in order to make the ganache:

-Using the microwave.
+- Using the microwave.
 This is the easiest way, however, you must be careful to use a microwave safe container.
 Break chocolate in smaller pieces and put your microwave to low heat.
 Melt it for 1 – 2 minutes, stir with spoon and if it has not melted completely, add 1 minute more and repeat.
 Add remaining ingredients and mix.
 For white chocolate, start with 1 minute and continue with 30 seconds.

 - Another way is to heat the heavy cream on the stove top and then remove it from the heat, add the chocolate and other ingredients and mix until it melts.

 - Finally, the method I use is to melt the chocolate in a double boiler also called bain Marie or water bath.
-If you don’t have a double boiler use a saucepan and a metalic bowl which fits on top of the pot.
+If you don’t have a double boiler use a saucepan and a metallic bowl which fits on top of the pot.
 Add about 1 – 2 cm water in the pot and add the bowl with the chocolate on top.
 Bring to boil, reduce heat and stir chocolate until it melts.
-Add the remaining ingredients and mix.
+Add the remaining ingredients, as per recipe and mix.

-The less heavy cream you add, the result will be a harder ganache when it cools, so if you want a soft ganache it’s advisable to add equal amount of chocolate and heavy cream depending on the result you want
+The less heavy cream you add, the result will be a harder ganache when it cools.
+So if you want a soft ganache it’s advisable to add equal amount of chocolate and heavy cream.
+Increase or decrease, depending on the result you want to achieve.